jens-koster/the-free-data-stack/spark/README.md

     127.0.0.1 s3-minio
     127.0.0.1 tfds-config

-This makes anything running on your host, like the notebooks, resolve the host names to the same service as your spark containers living in the tfds-network on docker.
+This makes anything running on your host, like the notebooks, resolve the host names to the same service as your spark containers living in the docker network.
-It's also part of making the spark web ui work from within the container (I think...).
+It's also part of making the spark web ui work from within the container.

-## align the port numbers
+### Align the port numbers
 Secondly the port numbers must match up, it's not possible to re-map portnumbers inside the docker network.
 So all services must be configured to use a portnumber that is also free on your host.

-edit: after changing to minio s3 it is likely possible to use another port for s3, we probabaly should...
-Where, I found that vs code automatically start up the jupyter service on port 9000, which is also the port s3-ninja will use.
-This was the final clinch before I got spark running on s3. s3-ninja is very sparsely documented and seems not to honour the S3NINJA_PORT env variable.
-Vs code seems not to honour the jupyter startup command line parameters.

-Solution: there's a setting on the Jupyter extension to conrol automtic start up of the jupyter service.
-Uncheck that and make sure to start up s3-ninja before you run a notebook.
-The jupyter service seems to run just fine on whatever free port it can find.

 ### Spark ports and the spark webui
 To get the spark web ui working there's a few things to tweak.
-Spark nodes by default uses ip addresses to refer each other, also in the web ui. these ip:s are internal to the docker network and have no menaing on the host.
+Spark nodes by default uses ip addresses to refer each other, also in the web ui. these ip:s are internal to the docker network and have no meaning on the host.
-To each container in the spark cluster you add this env variable set to the service name.
+Setting this env variable set to the service name.
 This makes spark nodes use host names to refer each other, also in the web ui.

     - SPARK_LOCAL_HOSTNAME=spark-worker-1

 Spark workers default to 8081 for the web ui and spark master to 8080.
-Even if we could let spark master have 8080 we can't have the two workers on the same port.
+Even if we could let spark master have 8080 we can't have the two workers on the same port on the host.
-We can also take the opportunity to arrange the ports for the tfds setup of putting web-ui from 8000 and up.
-For spark master you add the `SPARK_MASTER_WEBUI_PORT` and for the workers the `SPARK_WORKER_WEBUI_PORT`
+All webui:s in freeds are put in the 8001+port range, we put spark on spark master on 8010 and workers on 8011 and 8012.
+The env value `SPARK_MASTER_WEBUI_PORT` us used for master and  `SPARK_WORKER_WEBUI_PORT` for the workers.

 so for master and the workers we'd set: